-My husband has a severe allergy to all nuts, which is why I particularly LOVE this recipe.
-Pesto traditionally calls for fresh basil, parmesan cheese and pine nuts, a rich, buttery nut with a slightly sweet flavor.
-And although pine nuts are delicious, they are a NUT and an expensive nut at that.
-In this recipe we omit the cheese all together making it dairy free and substitute the pine nuts for pumpkin seeds, which have incredible health benefits, as you’ll see below!
+Pesto traditionally calls for fresh basil, parmesan cheese and pine nuts a rich, buttery nut with a slightly sweet flavor.
+And although pine nuts are delicious, some people have nut allergies (like my husband) and they are also quite expensive.
+So, in this recipe I’ve omitted the cheese all together to make it dairy-free and substituted the pine nuts for pumpkin seeds, which also have incredible health benefits, as you’ll see below!
 You could also substitute hemp seeds in this recipe for an equally delicious and nutritious pesto sauce.

 (That’s Magnesium for you folks who don’t speak in terms of the periodic table of elements.
 All the kids are doing it these days.)
 Anyhoo, let’s look at what magnesium does in the body: It is a huge help to the function of your heart and blood vessels, it aids muscle operation, especially during intense exercise, relieves constipation, is anti-diabetic, and maintains healthy bone structure.
 It also keeps excess calcium in your body in check.
 But the most exciting benefit of magnesium is its ability to counter depression and anxiety.